SAP-samples/teched2025-IN162/exercises/ex6/README.md

-# Exercise 6 - Generate summary of talking points for Customer meeting by estending Joule with Joule Skill
+# Exercise 6 - Customer Success Digital Assistant: Extending Joule with Joule Skill using Real-Time Vector Grounding
-In this final exercise, you will provide a user input as prompt to Joule to generate the summary of talking points.
-You will also understand how Customer Success Manager can use Joule Skill and Integration Flows to prepare customer meeting with latest information about the Sales Orders and Support Tickets
+In this last exercise, you will provide a user input as a prompt to the Joule-powered Customer Success Digital Assistant to generate a summary of talking points for a customer meeting with the latest information on Sales Orders and Support Tickets.
-The focus of the hands-on is to build and run real time grounding for LLMs using Integration Suite thus in this exercise we provide you a pre-build Integration Flow and pre-build Joule Skill.
-Integration Flow "Joule Skill Prompt to GenAI Summarization with Vector Grounding" is exposed as an API which intern is called from Joule Skill "Customer Success Assistant".
+The focus of this hands-on session is to build and run real-time grounding for LLMs using the SAP Integration Suite.
+In this exercise, you will use a pre-built Integration Flow and a pre-built Joule Skill.
+The Integration Flow, **“Joule Skill Prompt to GenAI Summarization with Vector Grounding”** is exposed as an API, which is invoked by the Joule Skill **“Customer Success Assistant”** using the SAP Build Action to generate contextually grounded responses.

-### *You need not build any of the artifacts in this exercise.
-You will use the pre-build artifacts to generate the summarized report.*
+### No artifact development is required in this exercise.
+You will use the pre-built artifacts to generate a summary for the customer meeting as a Customer Success Manager.

-## Exercise 6.1 - Go through pre-build Integration Flow to summarize the current status of the customer using Generative AI Hub
+## Exercise 6.1 - Go through pre-built Integration Flow to summarize the current status of the customer using Generative AI Hub (Optional)

-**You need not build any of the artifacts in this exercise integration flow is provided pre-build**

-1. You can view the pre-build Integration Flow on this system
+1. You can view the pre-built Integration Flow on this system
     1. https://workshop-eu-01a.integrationsuite-cpi033.cfapps.eu10-005.hana.ondemand.com/shell/design
     2. Moderators will provide you the credentials